Kahayla/Research-Repository-IT5016D/InspiredCode/InspiredCode.md

 import { getProducts } from "./services/getProducts";

 function App() {
-  // use the products variable to read all of your products
-  // and display them on your page const [products, setProducts] = useState([]);
+  const [products, setProducts] = useState([]);

   useEffect(() => {
     const loadData = async () => {
       const products = await getProducts();
-      //console.log(products);
       setProducts(products);
     };
     loadData();